I won’t lie – I’d be happy to live somewhere with no winter for the rest of my life.

 Blue on Blue by Dianne White, illustrated Beth Krommes

-I am obsessed with Beth Krommes scratchboard art (she won the Caldecott in 2009 for The House in the Night) and this one about a rainstorm on a farm followed by beautiful sunshine is spectacular.
+I am obsessed with Beth Krommes scratchboard art (she won the Caldecott in 2009 for The House in the Night) and this one about a rainstorm on a farm followed by beautiful sunshine landscape is spectacular.

 Quiet by Tomie dePaola

 This one isn’t technically a spring book, but the feel of it is so spring-y to me that I couldn’t help but include it.
-The world has come alive with buzzing bees and soaring birds and rustling leaves and everything feels so fast-paced.
+The world has come alive with bugs, buzzing bees, soaring birds and rustling leaves and everything feels so fast-paced.
 But if you take a moment to be quiet and still, you can soak it all in instead of letting it rush by you.

-Any other spring books I’ve missed?
+Any other spring books for preschoolers or elementary kids I’ve missed?